ssilverman/QNEthernet/README.md

 #### IP header values

-* `diffServ()`: Returns the current value of the differentiated services (DiffServ) field from the IP header, or zero if the object hasn't yet been set up.
+* `outgoingDiffServ()`: Returns the current value of the differentiated services (DiffServ) field from the outgoing IP header, or zero if the object hasn't yet been set up.
+* `receivedDiffServ()`: Returns the DiffServ value of the last received packet.
-* `setDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the IP header, setting up any necessary internal state.
+* `setOutgoingDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the outgoing IP header, setting up any necessary internal state.
 Returns whether successful.

 #### `parsePacket()` return values